 Most venues require you to have a certain level of liability coverage for your rental agreement.
 However, you must read the fine print and ensure that all bases are covered before signing any contracts!

-What happens if the wedding Venue cancel?
+What happens if the wedding Venue cancel, can I claim insurance?

 When you are planning a ceremony, there are many things to consider.
 One important consideration is insurance.
 Assume your favourite band has an accident before the concert or someone injured or died before the ceremony that you need to cancel and may not be able to reschedule.
 Still, you can protect yourself from a situation that leads to cancellation.
 These short term policy protects against unexpected expenses related to your ceremony.